What pain and symptoms are associated with the tensor fasciae latae muscle and iliotibial band?

 The Hot Thermal and Ice Cold Compress Therapy Gel Pack Wrap is adjustable and is a great choice for a multipurpose pack to use on your thighs, knees, hip and back. the wrap can be wrapped around the thigh for IT Band treatment, or wrapped around the hips to treat the top of the IT Band and tensor fascia latae muscle.
 The pack can be put in the freezer and used for cold therapy on recently injured muscles to reduce pain and swelling.
 The pack can also be put in the microwave for warm therapy for chronic pain and stiffness.
 Solid quality construction that will last for a long time.
 Made in the USA

 Tensor Fasciae Latae Brace and Support

 The Neo G Medical Grade VCS Groin Support can help provide compression and support to a strained tensor fasciae latae and other upper thigh muscles.
 The adjustable Velcro closure around the waist allow for easy adjustment for a comfortable fit throughout the day.
 The double Velcro thigh sleeve can be adjusted for a snug but comfortable fit.
-The wrap is made to fit high up on the thigh and provides support and compression to high quadriceps, hamstring and groin injuries.
+The wrap is made to fit high up on the thigh and provides support and compression to high quadriceps, hamstring, and groin injuries.
 The brace made to fit men or women and can be used on either leg.
-The pliable neoprene is comfortable to wear even during sport activities.
+The pliable neoprene is comfortable to wear even during sports activities.
 The brace is compatible with the Neo G 3D Hot & Cold Therapy Pack for additional hot / cold treatment.